Our thinking

 Laws/Regulations directly regulating AI (the “AI Regulations”)

-• The AI Ethics Principles published in 20191 (see "Key compliance requirements" section below) which comprise eight voluntary principles for the responsible design, development and implementation of AI, which are consistent with the OECD's Principles on AI.
+• The AI Ethics Principles published in 2019 (see "Key compliance requirements" section below) comprise eight voluntary principles for the responsible design, development and implementation of AI, which are consistent with the OECD's Principles on AI.1

-• The Voluntary AI Safety Standard2 (see "Key compliance requirements" section below) which comprise ten voluntary guardrails that cover aspects such as transparency with other organizations, accountability processes and risk management of AI.
-It offers practical guidance for Australian organizations to mitigate risks while leveraging the benefits of AI.
+• The Voluntary AI Safety Standard (see "Key compliance requirements" section below) consists of ten voluntary guardrails covering aspects such as transparency with other organizations, accountability processes and risk management of AI.
+It offers practical guidance for Australian organizations to mitigate risks while leveraging the benefits of AI.2

-In June 2023, the Commonwealth Department of Industry, Science and Resources (the "Department") commenced a consultation into "Safe and Responsible AI in Australia" (the "Consultation")3 which focused on developing governance mechanisms to ensure the safe and responsible development and use of AI and identifying potential gaps in Australia's current regulatory frameworks.
+• In June 2023 , the Commonwealth Department of Industry, Science and Resources (the "Department") commenced a consultation into "Safe and Responsible AI in Australia" (the "Consultation") which focused on developing governance mechanisms to ensure the safe and responsible development and use of AI and identifying potential gaps in Australia's current regulatory frameworks.3

-On January 17, 2024, the Australian Government published its interim response to the Consultation (the "Interim Response"),4 which identified that current regulatory frameworks may not sufficiently prevent harms arising from the use of AI systems in legitimate but high-risk contexts.
-Accordingly, it appears that major reform could be expected in the medium term, where a risk-based framework will likely be adopted with an initial focus on appropriate mandatory safeguards and how best to implement them.
+• On January 17, 2024, the Australian Government published its interim response to the Consultation (the "Interim Response"), which identified that current regulatory frameworks may not sufficiently prevent harm arising from the use of AI systems in legitimate but high-risk contexts.4

-Following the Interim Response, the Australian Government announced the establishment of a new Artificial Intelligence Expert Group to assist the Department in developing regulations on transparency, testing and accountability, including options for mandatory AI guardrails in high-risk settings.
+• Following the Interim Response, the Australian Government established an Artificial Intelligence Expert Group to assist the Department in developing regulations on transparency, testing and accountability, including options for mandatory AI guardrails in high-risk settings.

-In August 2024, the Australian Government introduced the Voluntary AI Safety Standard and in September 2024, the Australian Government published a proposals paper introducing mandatory guardrails for AI in high-risk settings (the "Proposals Paper")5 (see "Key compliance requirements" section below) which largely mirror the Voluntary AI Safety Standard.
-The Proposals Paper outlines potential AI regulatory options and seeks feedback on proposed mandatory AI guardrails, as well as principles used to categorize an AI system as 'high-risk'.
-Proposed regulatory options to mandate guardrails include adapting existing regulatory frameworks, creating new framework legislation and amending associated existing legislation, or introducing a new AI Act.
+• In August 2024, the Australian Government introduced the Voluntary AI Safety Standard and in September 2024, the Australian Government published a proposals paper introducing mandatory guardrails for AI in high-risk settings (the "Proposals Paper") (see "Key compliance requirements" section below) which largely mirror the Voluntary AI Safety Standard.5 The Proposals Paper outlined potential AI regulatory options and sought feedback on the proposed mandatory AI guardrails, as well as principles used to categorize an AI system as 'high-risk'.
+Options to mandate guardrails included adapting existing regulatory frameworks, creating new framework legislation, and amending associated existing legislation, or introducing a new AI Act.
+Consultation on the Proposals Paper closed in October 2024.

 Status of the AI Regulations